Yaya-Cout/Nwagyu/src/reference/tutorial/4-snake-length.md

 2. Actually clearing the screen for the disappearing part of the snake
 3. Removing the snake element from the list

-With this small change, our game look closer to a real snake, which can move of the screen. :tada:
+With this small change, our game looks closer to a real snake, which can move of the screen. :tada:

 Our next step: implementing fruits